Understanding Obesity Stigma Brochure

 Where to Turn for Help

-The Obesity Action Coalition (OAC), a nearly 50,000 member-strong National non-profit organization, is dedicated to improving the lives of individuals affected by the disease of obesity through education, advocacy and support.
-We offer many valuable educational and advocacy resources discussing a variety of topics, such as obesity stigma, discrimination, health, wellness and much more.
+The Obesity Action Coalition (OAC) is a nearly 50,000 member-strong 501(c)(3) National non-profit organization dedicated to giving a voice to the individual affected by the disease of obesity and helping individuals along their journey toward better health through education, advocacy and support.
+Our core focuses are to raise awareness and improve access to the prevention and treatment of obesity, provide evidence-based education on obesity and its treatments, fight to eliminate weight bias and discrimination, elevate the conversation of weight and its impact on health and offer a community of support for the individual affected.
 The OAC realizes the impact obesity stigma and discrimination can have on an individual and that is why the OAC encourages all those affected to contact us for more information and share their story of stigmatization.